Houses for teachers and caretakers

 - teachers at private schools.

 Under a service tenancy, the house is provided to the teacher or principal as an ‘incident’ of their employment.
-This means the job comes with a house if the teacher wants it, but it is not a ‘condition’ of their employment.
-That is, you do not have to supply a house with the job.
+This means the job comes with a house if the teacher wants it, but it is not a condition of their employment.
+That is, you don't have to supply a house with the job.

 You must keep rents for teachers and principals at 75% of market rent.
 If the rent is not adjusted to reflect increases in local market rent rates, it may become less than 75% of market rent.
 The tenant will then be getting a discount higher than 25% and may become liable for PAYE tax.